undu/hexo_blog/source/_posts/This-is-Major-Tom-to-ground-control.md

 And that's all!
 The new post it's been published in my blog!

-The Hexo blog is stored in my [GitHub acccount](https://github.com/a-castellano/hexo_blog) and the static webpage that you are wathing is [there](https://github.com/a-castellano/a-castellano.github.io) too.
+The Hexo blog is stored in my [GitHub acccount](https://github.com/a-castellano/hexo_blog) and the static webpage that you are watching is [there](https://github.com/a-castellano/a-castellano.github.io) too.

 I'm not explaining how to set up an hexo blog, the [Hexo documentation](https://hexo.io/docs/) is all you need for doing it.